Erasmus +

 • Introduction au droit français [Introduction to French law] - 6 ECTS - (Professor Laurence Klesta, 1st Semester) - course code 59277

 • The course aims to provide an introduction to French legal culture.
 Students will discover new legal rules using appropriate language.
 The purpose is to situate French Law in the context of other legal systems, specially Italian law and European law, by focusing on the meaning and relativity of the transalpine legal order.
-The course will also address the inherent dynamic nature of French rules to cope with new societal challenges paying special attention to relevant case law and historical process.
-It will be organized into three parts: (1) The foundations of French Law (sources, features, distinction between objective law and subjective rights); (2) The implementation of French Law (application and interpretation); (3) The updating of French Law (from the 1804 Civil Code to the 2016 obligations reform with special focus on the drafting process).
+The course will also address the inherent dynamic nature of French rules to cope with new societal challenges paying special attention to relevant case law historical process and fair trial issues.
+It will be organized into two main parts: (1) The foundations of French Law (sources, features, distinction between objective law and subjective rights,statute law, judicial review); (2) The implementation of French Law (principle of non retroactivity, proper meaning of legal rules, enforcement and burden of proof).

 The course is in French.